Falmata’s story

 But the rise of Boko Haram violence wasn’t the only factor forcing families to flee their homes when we worked in the country.
 The military offensive countering Boko Haram was also causing huge displacement.

-More than 2.9 million families had fled their homes, leaving behind their crops and livelihoods.
-This had resulted in a food crisis, as more and more families moved into poor areas and large refugee camps where shelter, food and water were scarce.
+More than 2.9 million families fled their homes, leaving behind their crops and livelihoods.
+This resulted in a food crisis, as more and more families moved into poor areas and large refugee camps where shelter, food and water were scarce.

 Nigeria is the most populous country in Africa, with a total population of 211 million people.